womogenes/6.205_final_proj/README.md

 ## Project structure

 We use 24-bit floating point for most operations.
-We call this data type `fp24`, and a bunch of modules exist to deal with operations on `fp24` numbers.
+We call this data type `fp`, and a bunch of modules exist to deal with operations on `fp` numbers.

 - `hdl/math` contains:
-  - `fp24_add`, for the addition of two `fp24` numbers
+  - `fp_add`, for the addition of two `fp` numbers
-  - `fp24_mul`, for the multiplication of two `fp24` numbers
+  - `fp_mul`, for the multiplication of two `fp` numbers
-  - `fp24_inv_sqrt`, for calculating the fast inverse square root of an `fp24` number
+  - `fp_inv_sqrt`, for calculating the fast inverse square root of an `fp` number
-  - `fp24_shift`, for changing the exponent of an `fp24` number by some constant amount (efficient multiplication by powers of two)
+  - `fp_shift`, for changing the exponent of an `fp` number by some constant amount (efficient multiplication by powers of two)
-  - `fp24_vec3_ops`, for adding `fp24_vec3`s, multiplying them element-wise, calculating their dot products, scaling them by scalars (represented as `fp24`s), and normalizing them.
+  - `fp_vec3_ops`, for adding `fp_vec3`s, multiplying them element-wise, calculating their dot products, scaling them by scalars (represented as `fp`s), and normalizing them.

 ## Possible optimizations

 We anticipate getting cooked by LUT usage at some point, so here are some areas for optimization:

-- `fp24_inv_sqrt`: we can save ~250 LUTs per stage cut.
+- `fp_inv_sqrt`: we can save ~250 LUTs per stage cut.
 This does change the cycle count of everything.
 - `lerp`: since the value of `t` is only ever `mat.smoothness` or `1`, we can assume the value of `t` is always `1 - math.smoothness` or `0` and these are precomputable.

 ## Scene flashing